mtahv3/laravel-queue-snssqs/Readme.md

 # Laravel Queue Driver For SNS

-In utilizing a fan-out pattern with SNS and SQS the default Laravel Queue system fails as it expects a structured method from the queue that's been serialized by Laravel itself.
+In utilizing a fan-out pattern with SNS and SQS the default Laravel Queue system fails as it expects a structured message from the queue that's been serialized by Laravel itself.

 This queue driver will allow you to take raw JSON data from an SQS